 Blade aesthetic and food release

-The Kuroichi finish on the Makoto Kurosaki adds extra characteristics.
-Because of the more refined polish, the food release is not the best compared with other rougher Kuroichi finish.
+The Kuroichi finish on Makoto Kurosaki adds extra characteristics.
+Because of the more refined polish, the food release is not the best compared with other rougher Kuroichi finishes.
 The cladding is also nicely visible.

 The blade profile of this Gyuto is also very nicely done.
 It maintains a straight blade while having a gentle curve at the front.
 The heel of the knife has a slight upward angle to prevent any hard stops.

 The knife balance point of this knife is in front of the chiseled Kanji.
 Depending on the gripping style, the knife balance point will shift.
 It is considered slightly front-heavy if you pinch grip the knife at the neck area.
 If you pinch grip at the blade or on the chiseled Kanji, the knife will be middle-balanced.
 Keep in mind that you shift your middle fingers toward the choil by doing so.
 Makoto Kurosaki rounded the choil area and polished it nicely so there won’t be any discomfort if you grip the knife a bit more in front of the chiseled Kanji.

 The traditional Wa-handle is an octagon handle, which is a well-balanced design for comfort and grip.
 The handle comes with a rosewood handle, and when the handle starts to feel dry, you can apply a thin layer of mineral oil.
 It will prevent the wooden handle from drying out and splitting.
 Most traditional handles come with a colored top part.
 This top part is usually a thin layer of resin to prevent water damage on the rosewood handle.
 The downside of this kind of handle is its durability; a traditional handle is less impact-resistant since it is partially glued into the handle.
 However, a Japanese knife with a high Rockwell isn’t impact-resistant in the first place.
 Therefore I do not recommend the handle grip since it affects the glued part and blade.